Sainik School, Lucknow

 Sainik School, Lucknow was established in July 1960.
-One of the best boarding school in India.
 The only one of the sainik schools to be administered by the state government, the alumni of which, Captain Manoj Pandey, posthumously received Param Vir Chakra.
 It was the first Sainik School in the country and was followed by the setting up of other Sainik Schools, under the Ministry of Defence, Government of India, on the same lines.
 The education in this school is subsidised by the Government of Uttar Pradesh.
 It is a co-ed (for both boys and girls) residential English medium school affiliated to CBSE Board.

 Mission

 The school's mission is to seek representation of Uttar Pradesh in the officer cadre of the Defence services through the National Defence Academy and Indian Naval Academy.
 Therefore, the school imparts military-oriented training to its cadets.

 Sainik School is a residential English medium school.
 The school is a member of Indian Public Schools conference and is included in the Government of India list of meritorious scholars.

 The Sainik School is 15 km from Lucknow city.
 The Lucknow airport is 3 km away and the nearest railhead is Char Bagh, which is 13 km from the school.

 The school prepares boys and girls for the science stream of the Central Board of Secondary Education Examination (CBSE) for Class 10 and 12, New Delhi.
-The school provides education to boys from Class 7 to 12.From 2023 batch starts for class 6th also.
+The school provides education to boys from Class 6 to 12.